 Home life, school work, friends, family, plans for the future.
-Understanding Society asks young people aged 10-15 about their life experiences, health and wellbeing.
+Children under 10 are included in their parent's survey.
+Young people aged 10-15 have their own survey about their life experiences, health and wellbeing.

 Understanding Society covers everyone in a household, so we ask questions about children and young people,as well as the adults.
 All young people aged 10 - 15 complete their own questionnaire and adults are asked about the children in their care.
 Exploring what young people think and do helps us understand life choices and the challenges of growing up in the UK in the 21st century.